Negative gearing in Australia: General

 For income tax purposes, Australia allows the offsetting of property losses against other types of income, such as wage or business income, with only a few limits or restrictions.
-Negative gearing by property investors reduced personal income tax revenue in Australia by $600 million in the 2001/02 tax year, $3.9 billion in 2004/05, and $13.2 billion in 2010/11.
+Negative gearing by property investors reduced personal income tax revenue in Australia by $6.7 billion in the 2014-15 financial year and $10.9 billion in the 2023-24 financial year.
+That figure is expected to be $12.3 billion in 2024-25.

 Negative gearing continues to be a controversial political issue in Australia and was a major issue during the 2016 and 2019 Australian federal elections, during which the Australian Labor Party proposed restricting but not eliminating negative gearing and to halve the capital gains tax discount to 25%.
 An analysis found that negative gearing in Australia provides a greater benefit to wealthier Australians than the less wealthy according to a report from the Grattan Institute.

 Federal Treasurer at the time, Scott Morrison, in defense of negative gearing, cited tax data that showed that numerous middle-income groups (he mentioned teachers, nurses, and electricians) benefit in larger numbers from negative gearing than finance managers.